sainswor/sainswor.github.io/content/what-is-this/index.md

 **Tags and Related Comics:** These were only a thing during the gag comic years, but they were there and I'd like to rebuild that function.

+**Lost embedded content:** The higher-rez downloadable files for the Behind the Scenes strips were lost (I have just one of them).
+One of the music files on a comic page is missing.
+There was one video embedded which no longer exists / I don't know what it was.

+**Random button:** In one of my few divergences from the site exactly as it was, I think the Random button should probably just pick a random strip from the gag comics era of the site.

+**Search bar:** Vid had mentioned wanting a search bar for the comic and that sounds like a great idea.
+I think this involves retrofitting the comics that don't have tags, with tags.
+I'm OK with that.

 **Rewrite this page:** Once the other tasks are finished, this page will be re-written so that instead of a progress report, it's an explanation of why it's fromdraenor.ca, why it was created, and a few brief words on the technology running it for the curious.

+**This comic is great!
+How come there's only been one update in the last five years?**
+The comic came to its planned end in September of 2016!
+The banner never got changed because the banner never got changed.
+Unfortunately the site was hacked in 2018, and didn't exist properly until 2021, when it was restored as a tribute to Mike "Rades" Eng, the original author, who passed away that year.
+The final page was drawn by the strip's artist as a farewell to her friend.

+**But we can still leave comments on it?**
+You can still leave comments on it.

+**How does this work, like, in a technical way?**
+The original site ran on Wordpress with the ComicEasel plugin and Comicpress theme.
+The restored site is powered by [Hugo](https://gohugo.io); the theme is a custom one using a modified version of the CSS from Comicpress, with comments by [Staticman](https://staticman.net) (using the same multi-level threading the original site had) and Akismet anti-spam.
+Heroku is being used to power the comments.

+**Wait, multi-level threaded commentary?
+Is that on any other Staticman-powered blog?
+Doesn't Staticman store comments in individual files?
+In order to have that sort of multi-level hierarchy, wouldn't you have to make those links by hand?**
+Yes, because that's what the original site had.
+No, I couldn't find one and had to come up with it myself.
+Yes, it does.
+Yes, I did.
+This paragraph comprises the only bragging I will publicly do about this project: Building the multi-level threaded comments took the better part of two days, and reconstructing the comments themselves was a quasi-manual process that took many hours.
+I am very proud of this.

+**Hey, did you know it's impossible to read any text except the links at the bottom of the page?**
+Yeah, that's true!
+The thing is, this is an archival project and that text was just as impossible to read in the original form, so while it makes me grit my teeth a little too, it's going to stay that way.
+Sorry, eh?